 Online translation websites are not yet suitable for translating phrases to do with medical equipment and aviation manuals, which requires 100% precision, which can only be completed by a real human translator.

-Or, if you are searching for face to face lessons, you can find English courses in London and throughout the UK with Superprof tutors.
+Or, if you are searching for face to face lessons, you can find English courses in Melbourne or Sydney and throughout Australia with Superprof tutors.